Lovkush-A/blog/_posts/2020-07-24-europython2.md

 ## 7:30, [Tips for Data Cleaning](https://ep2020.europython.eu/talks/CivrR5y-top-15-python-tips-for-data-cleaning-understanding/), Hui Ziang Chua

 ### Notes from talk
+* Background.
+Singaporean.
+Works at essence.
+Blog data double confirm.
+* Will try to give business centred context - very different from academic/research/learning contetx
+* Tasks
+    * Get column names
+    * Get size of dataset.
+Make sure all data has been loaded.
+    * Check datatypes.
+Sometimes goes wrong.
+Sign for data-cleaning.
+    * Get unique values.
+Some cases, need to combine different values into one.
+E.g. 'Male' and 'M'
+    * Get range of values
+    * Get count of values
+    * Rename column names.
+E.g. for merging
+    * Remove symbols in values.
+E.g. currency signs
+    * Convert strings to numeric or to dates
+    * Replace values with more sensible values.
+E.g. 'Male' vs 'M'
+    * Identify variables/columns similar or different across datasets
+    * Concatenate data.
+Data from different quarters added to single table.
+    * Deduplication.
+Remove duplicate data.
+    * Merge
+    * Recoding.
+Feature engineering
+    * Data profiling (optional)
+    * Input missing values (optional)
+* Common issues
+    * inconsistent naming of variables
+    * bad data formats
+    * invalid,missing values
+* Resources: tinyurl.com/y5b3y7to

 ### My thoughts
+It is useful to have a checklist of tasks one should do when they have to clean data.
+Interesting that they considered the input of missing values as a bonus task - the impression I got from the Kaggle tutorials is that one ought to do some imputation.

 ## 9:00, [Neural Style Transfer and GANs](https://ep2020.europython.eu/talks/BSeL2FG-painting-with-gans-challenges-and-technicalities-of-neural-style-transfer/), Anmol Krishan Sachdeva